-- 2. Nepotism - a.
+- a.
 For purposes of this subsection, the following definitions apply. - i.
 "Immediate family" means spouse, parent, child, brother, sister, grandparent, or grandchild.
 The term includes the step, half, and inlaw relationships. - ii.
 "Central office staff administrator" includes directors, supervisors, specialists, staff officers, assistant superintendents, area superintendents, superintendents, and principals. - b.
 Before any immediate family of any board of education member or central office staff administrator is employed by the board or engaged in any capacity as an employee, independent contractor, or otherwise, (1) the board member or central office staff administrator must disclose the familial relationship to the board and (2) the prospective employment or engagement must be approved by the board in a duly called open session meeting. - i.
 An employee who knowingly fails to disclose a familial relationship to the board as required will be subject to disciplinary action up to and including dismissal. - ii.
 Notification by the employee to the director of human resources will be deemed disclosure to the board.
 The director of human resources is responsible for conveying the disclosure to the board before the board takes action on the prospective employment or engagement. - c.
-When making recommendations for the selection and assignment of personnel, the superintendent shall attempt to avoid situations in which one employee occupies a position in which he or she has influence over the employment status, including hiring, salary, and promotion, of another employee who is a member of the first employee's immediate family.
+When making recommendations for the selection and assignment of personnel, the superintendent shall attempt to avoid situations in which one employee occupies a position in which he or she has influence over the employment status, including hiring, salary, and promotion, of another employee who is a member of the first employee's immediate family. - d.
+No administrative or supervisory personnel may directly supervise a member of his or her immediate family.